 So, how can we help a student improve their prospective memory?
 Help them visualize when the intention will be carried out by creating a concrete plan for when and where the task will be completed.
 Of course, checklists and bold reminders are also helpful!
 Encourage your student to mark everything that is due in his or her planner with an indicator, such as a star.
 Try using a color combination that will stand out!
 As students perform other activities, remind them of their cues.
 Over time, they will begin reminding themselves.
 Another effective method is to connect the task to a habit that is already established in their routine.
 For example, we always encourage a student to open their binder as soon as they sit down in class to check their homework folder on the left side.
 By connecting the new behavior to something that is familiar, they are more likely to remember.
 After all, humans are built by habits.

-The prefrontal cortex, which is the home of executive functioning skills, is experiencing the most significant changes during adolescence.
+The prefrontal cortex, which is the home of executive functioning skills, experiences the most significant changes during adolescence.
 The brain is pruning away things that are no longer being used and making new connections geared towards independence.
 With rapid changes in development, this is a critical time to support and foster skills that will be with them for a lifetime.
-While students of all ages need to develop executive functioning skills, they are even more vital for students experiencing the changes during adolescence.
 The ability to manage many tasks at once, plan the day, and regulate impulses and emotions are vital to both academic and overall success.
 For information about executive functioning skills or how our unique program can help your student succeed, please head to our services page.